Home

 Excitability- Yorkies are not an overly excitable breed.
 More sensitive than quick-tempered, an adult Yorkshire Terrier is normally gentle and easy going.

-Non-Shedding- Virtually hypoallergenic, Yorkies shed very little to no hair.
-That makes this breed a great choice for those who suffer from allergies.
+Non-Shedding- Yorkies shed very little to no hair.
+That makes this breed a great choice for those who suffer with allergies.
+This is not fool-proof, however.
+If you have a dog allergy, learn more about what triggers your symptoms and find ways around your dog allergies here.

 Separation Anxiety- is common.
 He will often show frustration by destructive chewing and barking or by hiking his leg on your potted houseplant.
 Click here to learn how you can stop these behaviors.

-A 15+ Year Commitment-Buying or adopting a dog is a commitment to take care of him for his entire lifetime.
-If you're planning a move or a career or lifestyle change or if you're unsure of your financial ability to feed, vet, groom, house or properly care for another living creature, do the responsible thing (for yourself and the dog) and wait until you're ready.
+A 15+ Year Commitment- Buying or adopting a dog is a commitment to take care of him for his entire lifetime.
+If you're planning a move or a career or lifestyle change, assess how well a dog will fit in with these plans over the next 15 years or so.

 The smaller your dog, the more fragile her bones are.
 Yorkies are notorious for broken bones caused by falls.
 Consider Pet Steps to help keep your Yorkie safe.

 Yorkshire Terriers, especially tiny ones, run a high risk of organ failure during anesthesia.
-A good friend recently lost her Yorkie during a routine appointment with the vet to have his teeth cleaned.
+A good friend recently lost her Yorkie during a routine vet appointment to have his teeth cleaned.

-Hypoglycemia is also a matter of concern for the owners of these small breed dogs.
-Often their tiny bodies are unable to properly regulate blood sugar.
+Hypoglycemia is another medical condition not uncommon for these small breed dogs.
+Their tiny bodies are sometimes unable to properly regulate blood sugar.

-Trachea collapse, commonly thought to be partially genetic, could also be caused by an energetic Yorkie straining on her collar during grooming.
-While walking her, a harness is recommended.
+Trachea collapse, commonly thought to be partially genetic, it could also be caused by an energetic Yorkie straining on her collar during grooming.
+A harness, as opposed to a collar, is a must for walking a Yorkie.

 Yorkies are prone to other genetic health disorders as well, the most common of which is the liver shunt.
 Possible symptoms to look for include- poor muscle development, small stature, strange behavior, unresponsiveness and seizures.